angular/angular/aio/content/guide/universal.md

 ### Working around the browser APIs

-Because a Universal `platform-server` app doesn't execute in the browser, you may have to work around some of the APIs and capabilities that you otherwise take for granted on the client.
+Because a Universal `platform-server` app doesn't execute in the browser, you may have to work around some of the browser APIs and capabilities that are missing on the server.

 You won't be able reference browser-only native objects such as `window`, `document`, `navigator` or `location`.
 If you don't need them on the server-rendered page, side-step them with conditional logic.